LuckeLucky/csgo-round-parser/README.md

      .\demo-analyser-csgo.exe -ot 13000
 ```

-If we are parsing the overtime all rounds should have "mp_overtime_startmoney" equal to 13000
+If we are parsing the overtime all rounds in overtime should have "mp_overtime_startmoney" equal to 13000